Circuit Gilles-Villeneuve

 Here are a few photos of the Circuit Gilles-Villeneuve, just to give you an overview of the facilities.

-The Bike Link connects Montréal, Parc Jean-Drapeau, Île des Soeurs and the South Shore municipalities: it is one of the rare spots where you can cross the Saint Lawrence River on your bike.
+The bike link is a safe, well-maintained marked trail of about 14 kms, reserved for bicycles.
+The bike path links Montréal, Parc Jean-Drapeau, Île des Soeurs and the South Shore municipalities: it is one of the rare spots where you can cross the Saint Lawrence River on your bike.

 Can we drive on Circuit Gilles-Villeneuve?